jumalauta/jml-engine-webgl/documentation.md

 ## Exporting animations

 ### Adding new animations
--Select animated object
+- Select animated object
--Select animation you wish to add in **Dope Sheet->Action Editor** -Press button **Push Down** in **Action Editor** - animation is now added to active armature as **NLA track** -Export .glb/.gltf and remember to include animations (they are included by default)
+- Select animation you wish to add in **Dope Sheet->Action Editor**
+- Press button **Push Down** in **Action Editor** - animation is now added to active armature as **NLA track**
+- Export .glb/.gltf and remember to include animations (they are included by default)

 ### Modifying existing animations
--Import .glb/.gltf
+- Import .glb/.gltf
--Select animated object
+- Select animated object
--Open Nonlinear Animation and select animation you wish to edit -Press TAB - animation is now active
+- Open Nonlinear Animation and select animation you wish to edit
+- Press TAB - animation is now active
--Do your changes
+- Do your changes
--Press TAB again in Nonlinear Animation - no need to push -Export .glb/.gltf and remember to include animations (they are included by default)
+- Press TAB again in Nonlinear Animation - no need to push
+- Export .glb/.gltf and remember to include animations (they are included by default)